pts/pymediafileinfo/README.txt

 Q7.
 Does mediafileinfo.py support MPEG?

-A7. mediafileinfo.py can detect MPEG files (unless there is junk in front of
+A7. mediafileinfo.py can detect MP3 and MPEG files (unless there is junk in
-    the MPEG header in the file), but it's not able to get media parameters (e.g. codec, dimensions).
-MPEG has many subformats and it would be a large amount of work to write code to get media parameters from each.
+    front of the MPEG header in the file) and get media parameters (e.g. codec, dimensions), with the following restrictions: it can't get media parameters for MPEG-TS (yet), and it can't detect raw MPEG audio streams (i.e. not wrapped to an MPEG-ADTS elementary stream).

 TODO
 ~~~~